Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Datasets

 \subsection{Datasets Analysis}

 First of all, please note that the SLVG datasets are derived from the NLVG datasets, sharing the same video and query sentence.
 The main difference between them is the modality of query used: SLVG use audio-moment pairs, while NLVG use text-moment pairs.
-Next, from the dataset perspective, they exhibit distinct characteristics in the following aspects: \textbf{\emph{(1) Video Duration}}.
+The datasets exhibit distinct characteristics in the following aspects: \textbf{\emph{(1) Video Duration}}.
 The average video duration is counted in Table~\ref{tab:dataset_slvg} with the datasets {ActivityNet}, {Charades-STA}, and {TACoS} of 117.60s, 30.60s, and 286.59s, respectively.
-Herein, the minimum video duration in the {Charades-STA} implies a stricter judgment of event boundaries than the other two datasets. \emph{\textbf{(2) Query Length} (counted by word number in a text sentence or audio duration).} Generally, the longer the audio duration, the more words in the text annotation, and the richer the information provided by the query to describe the video.
-Notably, the word number and audio durations of the ActivityNet Speech dataset are generally long (mostly 14 words and mostly 6s per query as shown in Fig.~\ref{fig:dataset_slvg}), having more detailed descriptions compared to the other two datasets. \textbf{\emph{(3) Query Number}}.
-Fig.~\ref{fig:dataset_nlvg} dispays the distributions of the video's query numbers.
-From Fig.~\ref{fig:dataset_nlvg}, the datasets can be divided into three categories based on query number size: large (TACoS), medium (ActivityNet Captions), and small (Charades-STA).
-Particularly, the Charades-STA is minimal with at most 1 query per video, suggesting a potential limitation in the level of description detail provided for the video.
+The minimum video duration in the {Charades-STA} implies a stricter judgment of event boundaries than the other two datasets. \emph{\textbf{(2) Query Length} (counted by word number in a text sentence or audio duration).} Generally, the longer the audio duration, the more words in the text annotation, and the richer the information provided by the query to describe the video.
+Notably, the ActivityNet Speech dataset has longer queries (mostly 14 words and mostly 6s per query as shown in Fig.~\ref{fig:dataset_slvg}), providing more detailed descriptions. \textbf{\emph{(3) Query Number}}.
+Fig.~\ref{fig:dataset_nlvg} shows the distributions of the video's query numbers, the datasets can be divided into three categories: large (TACoS), medium (ActivityNet Captions), and small (Charades-STA).
+Particularly, the Charades-STA is minimal with at most 1 query per video, suggesting a potential limitation in description detail provided for the video.